 In California, the following cited laws are found under the Code of Civil Procedure unless specified.

-California’s Garnishment rules are found in Section 706.010-706.011.
+California allows wage garnishment (CCP § 706.010-706.011).
 In general, California follows the federal rules for the amount of a garnishment, which allows up to 25% of a worker’s wages to be garnished.
-For exemptions, California Section 706.05 and Section 703.010-703.150 defines earnings and what is considered exempt.
+For exemptions, CCP § 706.05 and § 703.010-703.150 define earnings and what is considered exempt.
 Municipal and state employees may be garnished.
 See the Bills.com resource California Wage Garnishment additional discussion on wage garnishment.

 Levy Financial Accounts

 A levy means that the creditor has the right to take whatever money in a debtor’s account and apply the funds to the balance of the judgment.
 Again, the procedure for levying bank accounts, as well as what amount, if any, a debtor can claim as exempt from the levy, is governed by state law.
 Many states exempt certain amounts and certain types of funds from bank levies, so a debtor should review his or her state's laws to find if a bank account can be levied.
 In some states levy is called attachment or account garnishment.
 The names may vary but the concept is the same.

 In California, a levy or attachment, is allowed under Section 699.510-699.560.
 Levy is allowed if the plaintiff possesses a legal instrument known a writ commanding the levying officer to seize and sell as much of a debtor’s property as is necessary to satisfy a creditor’s claim.
 See Section 700.010-700.200 for specifics.

 If you reside in another state, see the Bills.com Account Levy resource to learn more about the general rules for this remedy.